sonnyhuynh/sonnyhuynh.github.io/_posts/2013-04-21-import-pycharm-project-to-intellij.md

 description: How to import a PyCharm 2.7.1 project to IntelliJ IDEA 12.1.1 for Mac
 date: 2013-04-21 06:37 PM

-categories: coding
+categories: guides
-tags: apps django python intellij pycharm
+tags: coding apps django python intellij pycharm

 published: true
 ---